ErnestoPupiales/Finite-Nodal-Neural-Analysis/README.md

 | **main (unstable)** | -- | -- |
 | **v1.0.0** | **April 20, 2021** | **[download](Releases/MFNNAv1.0.0.apk)** |

-Note: It must be taken into account that the Neural Networkts were trained for values describe below:
+Note: It must be taken into account that the Neural Networks were trained for values describe below:

 Semi-Major Axis - (0, 0.64) - (m)